magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/install/how-to-change-config.md

 * TOC
 {:toc}

-This guide will help you to get familiar with ThingsBoard Edge configuration files and parameters.
-We **recommend** to configure ThingsBoard Edge using environment variables.
+This guide will help you to get familiar with IoT Hub Edge configuration files and parameters.
+We **recommend** to configure IoT Hub Edge using environment variables.
 This way you do not need to merge the configuration files when new edge release arrives.
 List of available configuration parameters and corresponding environment variables is located [here](#configuration-parameters).